doctoron/GifTastic/README.md

 A call to the weather will appear in the center(ish) of the page.

-A input field will allow the user to add their own area(s) of interest, all of which will be appended to the array, with a button created for each topic.  ** **Ten images will be returned for each topic with the rating of the image displayed.
+A input field will allow the user to add their own area(s) of interest, all of which will be appended to the array, with a button created for each topic.  **

+**Ten images will be returned for each topic with the rating of the image displayed.

 ** Discovery that Open Weather API documentation provided conversion of Cº to Fº (imperial units)!
 READ API DOCUMENTATION!

 ** Eurika!
 We have a working draft to push before deadline.  **

+But...with all the ambitious plans I have, I am struggling to put an input box to take the users chosen topic and feed it to a search varible.  **
+Need more time.... or help! **

 ** Now to create the input fields to grab user search interest.